Bio

 Dissidentica (2017)

 But nothing lasts forever.
-It was time to get screwed by the system.
-After 100 Faces, John — the natural born troublemaker — wrote a few free-speech articles criticizing the corruption, scapegoating and totalitarianism he saw in the education system, media and government.
-When they blew up and a local newspaper produced all crap they could defecate to get him fired from his job, half the studios in the country bolted like virtue-signalers from a leper, we lost four drummers, and a local Swedish Radio (our deep state Pravda) gatekeeper who had invited us for a live broadcast suddenly wanted to interrogate us on air to warn listeners of the “potentially harmful” content.
+It was time to pick a fight with the system.
+After 100 Faces, John — the democratic idealist — wrote a few free-speech articles criticizing the corruption, scapegoating and totalitarianism he saw in the education system, media and government.
+Lilou warned him that people would twist it into a political manifesto and she was of course on spot.
+When it blew up and a local newspaper completely ignored his criticism against the fourth estate — and instead tried to get him fired from his job, half the studios in the country bolted like virtue-signalers from a leper, we lost four drummers, and a local Swedish Radio gatekeeper who had invited us for a live broadcast suddenly wanted to interrogate us on air to warn listeners of the “potentially harmful” content.
 We said the songs dealt with feeling alienated and breaking up.
 She said it was standard procedure.
-We told her to piss off, and never returned.
-Her screwed-up rant was the official start of our defiant years 2017-2019.
+We refused.
+She was the official start of our defiant years 2017-2019.On the parking lot outside the radio building we swore an oath to fight back against group-think, mass hysteria, and hive mentality, through our music.
+Three simple rules would guide us:

 First, always focus all critique toward totalitarianism, corruption, group-think, and human behavior.
-Never attack innocent people.

 Second, always make it personal, with stories revolving around the individuals that together create the sum of society.
-Never write abstract manifestos.

 Third, always keep it non-partisan, explore the plethora of movements, ideas and undercurrents that shape the dissident sphere.

-Never moralize.
+And indeed we did.
+The 8-track album Dissidentica was a groundbreaking mix of rhythm and resistance.
 An American EDM artist we had a minor collab with wrote he broke down in tears to Spirit of America.
-A Swedish safe-space guy accidentally shared the music, got trampled by the herd, and reported us to Spotify for being meritocratic evildoers.
+A former fan accidentally shared the music, got trampled by the herd, and reported us to Spotify for being meritocratic evildoers.
 We played the don’t-tread-on-me singalong Payback Day live in Norway.
 Fifteen people and a dog showed up, and the merry bunch joined in on the chorus.

 We were literally Schrödinger’s indie band.